 The you should start a Facebook page.
 Here you can add your basic company contact details, post photos of vehicles stripping for spares and more!
 Facebook has a guide on how to start a Facebook page.

-Sign Up For Sales Leads From Engine Finder – R920.00 PM
+FREE Sales Leads From Engine Finder for 30 Days

 Your motor spares business or any business should also have a website!
 Having a business website promotes trust within your brand, boosts your Google Business location and will further increase sales.
 You will also get a company email address that will look more professional than a free email account e.g. gmail or webmail or yahoo.